 Attribute name Format Purpose Sample Identifier Medium string.
 No blank spaces allowed.
-Uniquely identifies this session definition into the system.
-"E2E" Brief remarks about the goals and characteristics of the simulation "This is a full end-to- end simulation for the EarthCARE mission" Author Medium string Name of person or group responsible of the session definition "DMS"
+Uniquely identifies this simulation definition into the system.
+"E2E" Description Long string Brief remarks about the goals and characteristics of the simulation "This is a full end-to-end simulation for the EarthCARE mission" Author Medium string Name of person or group responsible of the simulation definition "DMS"